tomarraj008/NeurIPS2018Notes/README.md

     - If given 2/4 objects, model generates 1~6 object images, but the mode is 3 (cf. psychology)
 - Multiple features: colors, shapes, ...
     - Few number of features: model memorizes.
     - Many number of features seen: can generalizes.
-(Sharp threshold!)
+(Sharp threshold)
 - Similar behaviors, regardless of the model choice.

 ## Robustness of conditional GANs to noisy labels